Axion Star Bosenova in Axion Miniclusters: Axion star growth in a minicluster

 In this section, we will calculate the axion star mass growth rate in an MC.
 We will briefly review the formation and the mass and density of MCs first.
 In the early Universe, the axion field $\varphi$ evolves as

 where $m_{a}(t)$ is the axion mass that may depends on temperature~\cite{GrillidiCortona:2015jxo}.
 At time $t_{\rm osc}$, the axion field overcomes Hubble friction and starts to oscillate, determined by $m_{a}(t_{\rm osc})=3H(t_{\rm osc})$.
-The mass $M_{0}$ of a typical MC is characterized by the mass contained inside the Hubble horizon at $t_{\rm osc}$:
+The characteristic mass $M_{0}$ of a typical MC is given by the mass contained inside the Hubble horizon at $t_{\rm osc}$: